Quivers supporting twisted Calabi-Yau algebras

 Every zero of $\det p(t) \in \kk[t]$ is a root of unity and $\det p(t)$ vanishes at $t = 1$ to order at least $3$. \item If $M$ is a normal matrix, then either either $d = 3$ or $d = 4$, and the spectral radius $\rho(M)$ of $M$ satisfies $\rho(M) = 6-d$. \end{enumerate} \end{theorem}

 We conjecture that any graded twisted Calabi-Yau algebra $\kk Q/I$ of dimension $n$ with finite GK dimension has $\GKdim(A) = n$, but this is not known in general.
+In particular, this holds for all known examples of graded twisted Calabi-Yau algebras, including Artin-Schelter regular algebras and those arising from the various constructions presented in Section \ref{sec.motive}.
 So, we will classify certain twisted Calabi-Yau algebras of dimension $3$ that also have $\GKdim(A) = 3$, but really this should be the classification of all such algebras with finite GK dimension.

 For the remainder of the paper we focus on algebras $A$ satisfying the following assumptions. \begin{hypothesis} Let $A \cong \kk Q/(\partial_a \omega : a \in Q_1)$ be a derivation-quotient algebra on the connected quiver $Q$ with $\sigma$-twisted superpotential $\omega$ of degree $d$, for some automorphism $\sigma$ of $\kk Q$.
 Assume that $A$ is twisted Calabi-Yau of dimension $3$ with $\GKdim(A) = 3$, that the number $m = |Q_0|$ of vertices is two or three, and that $d = 3$ or $d = 4$. \end{hypothesis} Note that when the type $(M, P, d)$ of $A$ has a normal matrix $M$, then by Theorem~\ref{thm.hilb} the hypothesis $d = 3$ or $d = 4$ is a consequence of the other assumptions in Hypothesis~\ref{hyp.scy}.
-We suspect that the hypothesis $d = 3$ or $d = 4$ is extraneous in general.
+For Artin-Schelter regular algebras, the hypothesis $d = 3$ or $d = 4$ is extraneous and for this reason we suspect the same is true in general.